WebDevBooster/gpt-exporter/README.md

 Each file contains frontmatter designed to make it more useful (especially in Obsidian) and also contains a direct link to that conversation in ChatGPT.
 And if a conversation is part of one of your ChatGPT projects, a corresponding tag in the frontmatter will automatically "link" all conversations of a project together.

+### Lean but context-rich files

+Despite the added frontmatter, the combined size of all `.md` files GPT Exporter downloads tends to be **3-4 times smaller** than the one giant (almost unusable) file the ChatGPT website gives you with their export.
+Because the GPT Exporter ignores all the useless crap.

+This also means:
+Some of those lean but context-rich Markdown files could also be used for giving context to ChatGPT or other LLMs when you start a new project etc. (Leaner is better because context-window bloat tends to degrade LLM performance.)

 ### Deliberately slow download to avoid issues

 This extension is deliberately designed to work *slowly* and will also make a random pause between 2 and 4 minutes after downloading every 100 conversations.
 This is to avoid any potential issues like rate limiting that ChatGPT might implement.